 Location Info & Lodging Options

 • Location: Friends of Cozumel does not have a formal mission “headquarters”.
-We work from homes of two volunteers in the “mid-town” area on Calle 13 and Av.
-55, approximaforly one mile inland from the T-intersection of Melgar (ocean front road) and Calle 11 (near Margaritaville, Rolandi’s, and the Municipio park).
-Winter mission week volunteers gather here for brief morning devotions and planning meetings; for project supplies; for lunches, Happy Hours and special events.
+We work from homes of volunteers in the “mid-town” area close to Calle 11 and Av 55 and from our rented “bodega” storage space close to 65 Av and Calle 7.
+These locations are approximately one mile inland from the T-intersection of Melgar (ocean front road) and Calle 11 (near Margaritaville, Rolandi’s, and the Municipio park).
+Taxis are affordable and most destinations are 5-10 minutes from the center of the town.

-• Volunteers are responsible making their own lodging arrangements to ensure they find the best option for their unique needs.
-This represents a change from previous years when we encouraged mission volunteers to reserve rental villas in a designated mission “headquarters” complex to simplify logistics (i.e. communication and transportation).
+• Volunteers are responsible for making their own lodging arrangements to ensure they find the best option for their unique needs.

 • Friends of Cozumel will provide recommendations upon request for various types of lodging, online sources to search, and help facilitate individuals, families or friends interested in sharing rental villas during their stay.
-Request information by identifying your preferences of amenities (refer to list below) via email to Karen: Karen@friendsofcozumel.com We have drafted a list of rental properties in close proximity to mission activities as well as other locations that may be a fit for mission volunteers.
+Request information by identifying your preferences of amenities (refer to list below) via email to Karen: Karen@friendsofcozumel.com.
 If you identify a property online you are interested in knowing more about, we can check it out for you if we are not familiar with the property.

 • Lodging amenities: There are always trade-offs when considering the mix of price, value, amenities and location.
 Decide the 3-5 highest priority items for you to use as search criteria.
 What do you really need vs. “nice-to-have” options?
 Examples: Bedding size/configuration (king? two individuals/twins? queen?); AC (need throughout in common areas? only in bedrooms? cross-ventilation/no AC OK?); Stairs OK or need ground floor accommodations?; Wi-fi; access to pool (winter? summer?); laundry facilities; cable TV; full kitchen vs. frig only or kitchenette or shared kitchen privileges?; phone (for local calls? use of cell phone?
 Vonage line?
 In unit or only available in common area?); outdoor living area (patio? rinse tank? scuba storage area?); security; location (in walking distance of mission activities?
 Easy access to catch taxis? plan to rent a car? oceanfront? close to downtown? close to diving?)

 • Lodging costs: Be sure to clarify what is/is not included in quoted price.
-Most properties are priced as a base weekly or nightly cost PLUS 14% lodging tax extra; some rental properties charge for actual use of electricity in addition to quoted price and/or cleaning deposits and/or required maid gratuities.
+Some properties quote an “all inclusive” rate while other properties quote prices as a weekly or nightly cost PLUS 19% lodging tax extra; some rental properties charge for actual use of electricity in addition to quoted price and/or cleaning deposits and/or required maid gratuities.
 Note rates may differ for high/low seasons.
 Discounts may be available upon request for extended stays greater than 7-10 days, booking less than 30 days in advance or some owners may provide a modest discount to support your efforts as a mission volunteer if you explain your purpose in visiting is to benefit the community.
 IF you are staying for 2-4 weeks, it may be significantly less expensive to request and pay for a monthly rental rate even if you will be staying for less than four weeks vs. a nightly or weekly rate.

 • Volunteers may decide to eat at local taco places and inexpensive restaurants during mission activities to take advantage of local food.
 These are Dutch Treat, optional opportunities.